The purpose of a task oriented/constraints led assessment

 A task oriented/constraints led assessment starts with observing the infant's motor behavior in different circumstance and environments, and then adapts these to find ways to enhance and expand the infant's available movement repertoire.

-Typically developing (TD) infants at the age of 2-3 months will usually spend most of their awake time either being held, carried or supported in sitting by a caregiver or lying in supine and hopefully short periods of time in prone.
+Typically developing (TD) infants at the age of 3-6 months will usually spend most of their awake time either being held, carried or supported in sitting by a caregiver, sitting in a reclined seat or lying in supine and hopefully short periods of time in prone.
 When infants are awake and alert they will usually take notice of the visual and auditory events in their environments, interact socially with parents/care givers and other family members, and spend time exploring their immediate environment using their hands and feet.

 Each of these circumstance contribute to the infant's sensorimotor experience, provide opportunities for practicing new motor abilities and evoke movement behavior that is becoming more intentional and goal directed.
 Their motor patterns are becoming more variable, exploratory and adapted to the environments they encounters.